michaelignacio/triwind/README.md

 2. Delete the now empty folder `triwind` (or go up one folder to the `tri-child` directory and run the command `npm run cleanup`).
 3. Install npm dependencies by running `npm i` on the `tri-child` directory.
 4. Rename `.env.example` to `.env`, and update the URL variable on the file to your site's local URL.
-5. Create a new `.scss` file specific for Tailwind classes and add this as the first line (this will enable you to use Tailwind classes):
+5. Create a new `.scss` file and add this as the first line (you can use `@apply` and other Tailwind directives inside this file):

 ```scss
 @import "tailwindcss/utilities";